NunooFerreira/Azure-SOC-Engineering-Lab/SIEM Rules/SuccessfulLoginAfterFailedAttemptsDetection/README.md

-# 🔐 Successful Login After Failed Attempts Detection (Microsoft Sentinel)
+# 🔐 Successful Login After Multiple Failed Attempts (Microsoft Sentinel)

-This section documents the configuration and behavior of the **Successful Login After Failed Attempts Rule**, designed to detect potential **credential compromise** on the Windows honeypot virtual machine deployed in the **Azure SOC Engineering Lab**.
+This section documents the configuration and behavior of the **Successful Login After Multiple Failed Attempts** rule, developed to detect potential **credential compromise** on the Windows honeypot virtual machine deployed within the **Azure SOC Engineering Lab**.

 ---

 ## 🎯 Objective

-The rule monitors **successful Windows logons (Event ID 4624)** that occur **shortly after multiple failed attempts (Event ID 4625)** from the **same IP address**.
+This rule identifies scenarios where a **successful Windows logon (Event ID 4624)** occurs **shortly after multiple failed attempts (Event ID 4625)** from the **same IP address**.

-This correlation helps detect cases where an attacker successfully authenticates after repeated login failures — a strong indicator of brute-force success or credential stuffing.
+Such a pattern often indicates:
+- A brute-force or credential-stuffing attack that has finally succeeded
+- Unauthorized access attempts from an external host
+- A compromised account being accessed by an attacker after repeated trial-and-error login attempts

-Once triggered, Microsoft Sentinel automatically creates an **incident**, allowing SOC analysts to investigate whether the successful login originated from a known or suspicious IP address and assess potential lateral movement within the kill chain.
+When triggered, **Microsoft Sentinel** automatically generates an **incident**, allowing SOC analysts to:
+- Review the IP address involved
+- Verify if the user account or device is legitimate
+- Correlate with threat intelligence or lateral movement activity

 ---